-The last day of the Conference features interventions by Bishop Irinej Boulovi? of Novi Sad, Professor Sergej Choružij, and archimandrite lustin Marchis; it is dedicated to some major 20th century witnesses of the Transfiguration, who were able to cross the darkness of persecution and martyrdom, of the hate and violence which disfigure the face of mankind, without ever despairing and losing the light of Christ's love: Serb bishop Nikolaj Velimirovi? (d.
+The last day of the Conference features interventions by Bishop Irinej Boulovi? of Novi Sad, Professor Sergej Choružij, and archimandrite Iustin Marchis; it is dedicated to some major 20th century witnesses of the Transfiguration, who were able to cross the darkness of persecution and martyrdom, of the hate and violence which disfigure the face of mankind, without ever despairing and losing the light of Christ's love: Serb bishop Nikolaj Velimirovi? (d.
 1956), St Silouan the Athonite (d.
 1938), Romanian theologian Dumitru St?niloae (d.
 1993).
-Their testimony also leads to the Conference conclusions, which are introduced by the reflections of Metropolitan Kallistos of Diokleia on The Transfiguration of Christ and the Suffering of the World.
+Their testimony also leads to the Conference conclusions, which are introduced by the reflections of Bishop Kallistos of Diokleia on The Significance of the Transfiguration for the Modern World.